ComputerKWasTaken/BetterEcosystemProjectManagement/navigator/navigator-design.md

 > V2.1 headline feature.
 This document locks the decisions needed to build
 > Navigator's shell and live chat, and records what is deliberately deferred.

+Implementation status: the first-party streaming chat surface and Phase 6 grounded read-only Navigator are complete and live-tested.
+Read and mutation tools remain deferred to Phase 7.

 ## 1. Product Definition

 Navigator is an adventure copilot: a chat surface attached to the AI Dungeon